swagenseller/PennPopulation/README.md

 # PennPopulation
-I choose to do a topographical map for Pennsylvania, but I was unfortunately, unable to create the Topojson file.
+I choose to do a topographical map for Pennsylvania.
-Instead I just recreated the California example with two buttons enabling to change the color of the state to blue and then back to original red.
-I wanted to get to the county boundaries and census but then again ran into creating the Topojson file
+This map is based off Mike Bostock's California Density Population, the following is a link to it: https://bl.ocks.org/mbostock/5562380

+Please enable unsafe scripts on your browser when viewing the website of my map.
+If you don't, it may not display the map but will display everything else.
+Clicking change color will change the color to blue and reset will change it back to red.
+I wasn't able to create buttons to remove the boundary lines or state lines